 So there we were, at dawn, 3760m up, drinking cocoa tea with a young French couple, Nelson, our guide and William the driver, contemplating a trek on an Inca trail.
-I do admit that dawn was rather beautiful with the crosses of the tiny church silhouetted against the lightening sky and the Klimt style virgin wishing us well on our journey.
+I do admit that dawn was rather beautiful with the cross

 Time for lunch and a little bum slide onthe river bank to check out the hardness of the earth – no wonder nothing grows here!